-Treatment Periods: A treatment period is 16 weeks long followed by 8 weeks of washout, during which you do not take the treatment.
+Treatment Periods: A treatment period is 16 weeks long followed by either 8 or 16 weeks of washout, during which you do not take the treatment.

-On MCT and Broncho-Vaxom, you will be required to have five monthly visits (during weeks 0, 4, 8, 12 and 16 beginning from the start of a treatment period).
+On MCT, Broncho-Vaxom and cavosonstat, you will be required to have five monthly visits (during weeks 0, 4, 8, 12 and 16 beginning from the start of a treatment period).
 Visit 6 will occur during an 8-week washout.